-The Community Advisory Board exists to serve as a liaison between the Hispanic community in the State of Arizona and Equality Health.
-The Board serves as a sounding board to the company and provides recommendations on health policy and cultural care services that advance the health, social and economic well-being of the Hispanic population in Arizona.
+The Community Advisory Board serves as a liaison between the Hispanic community in the State of Arizona and Equality Health.
+It’s a sounding board to the company and provides recommendations on health policy and cultural care services that advance the health, social and economic well-being of the Hispanic population in Arizona.

 Chris Camacho serves as the President & CEO at the Greater Phoenix Economic Council, one of the longest standing public-private partnerships for economic development across the country.
 He previously served as the organization’s Executive Vice President.